Beveridge Report: Reaction

-Inside the Cabinet, there was debate, instigated by Brendan Bracken, on 16 November 1942 over whether to publish the Report as a white paper at that time.
+On 16 November 1942 inside the Cabinet, Brendan Bracken agreed with Churchill to publish the Report as a Command Paper.
 The Chancellor of the Exchequer, Sir Kingsley Wood, said that it involved "an impracticable financial commitment" and that publication should therefore be postponed.
 However, the Cabinet decided on 26 November to publish it on 2 December.

-The Ministry of Information Home Intelligence found that the Report had been "welcomed with almost universal approval by people of all shades of opinion and by all sections of the community" and seen as "the first real attempt to put into practice the talk about a new world".
+The Ministry of Information Home Intelligence found that the Report had been "welcomed with almost universal approval by people of all shades of opinion and by all sections of the community" and seen as "the first real attempt to put into practice the talk about the new world".
 In a sample poll taken in the fortnight after the Report's publication, the British Institute of Public Opinion found that 95% of the public had heard of the Report and that there was "great interest in it", but there was criticism that old age pensions were not high enough.
 They also found that "there was overwhelming agreement that the plan should be put into effect".

-The Times called the Report "a momentous document which should and must exercise a profound and immediate influence on the direction of social change in Britain", while the Manchester Guardian described it as "a big and fine thing".
-The Daily Telegraph said it was a consummation of the revolution begun by David Lloyd George in 1911.
+The Times called the Report "a momentous document which should and must exercise a profound and immediate influence on the direction of social change in Britain", while The Manchester Guardian described it as "a big and fine thing".
+The Daily Telegraph said it was a consummation of the revolution begun by Liberal PM David Lloyd George in 1911.
 The Archbishop of Canterbury, William Temple, said it was "the first time anyone had set out to embody the whole spirit of the Christian ethic in an Act of Parliament".

 A Parliamentary debate on the Report was planned for February 1943: the Cabinet appointed the Lord President of the Council, Sir John Anderson, to chair a committee to consider the Report and to set out the government's line.
 In the Commons debate the government announced they would not implement the Report immediately.
 The Tory Reform Committee, consisting of 45 Conservative MPs, demanded the founding of a Ministry of Social Security immediately.
 At the division at the end of the debate, 97 Labour MPs, 11 Independents, 9 Liberals, 3 Independent Labour Party MPs and 1 Communist voted against the government.
 A Ministry of Information Home Intelligence report found that after the debate the left-wing section of the public were disappointed but that "an approving minority" thought that the government was correct to wait until the post-war financial situation was known before making a decision.
 An opinion poll by the British Institute of Public Opinion found that 29% were satisfied with the government's attitude to the Report; 47% were dissatisfied; 24% "didn't know".